davoway22/multimedia-rag-chat-assistant/README.md

 - Maximum file size limitations apply based on AWS service limits
 - Single document cannot exceed 20 pages
 - Files have to be manually deleted from <ReactAppS3Source> and <OrganizedBucket> buckets and Amazon Bedrock Knowledge Basess have to be manually synced to reflect these changes.

-## Region Support
-Bedrock Data Automation currently available only in:
-- us-west-2

 ## This sample solution is intended to be used with public, non-sensitive data only
 This is a demonstration/sample solution and is not intended for production use.
 Please note: